 Additionally, when employees are offboarded, it’s important to immediately revoke their credentials.
 Failing to do so means that former employees will continue to have access – and could potentially access and distribute confidential data.

-In order to best protect yourself and your clients from the backlash of stolen confidential information, your employee lifecycle management program needs to include the immediate revocation of an employee credentials upon the end of employment.
+In order to best protect yourself and your clients from the backlash of stolen confidential information, your employee lifecycle management program needs to include the immediate revocation of employee credentials upon the end of employment.

 By waiting to pull credentials, you put both your information and your client’s confidentiality at risk.